kulisak12/preditor-model/README.md

 The model can be configured using environment variables.
 The recommended way is to use a `.env` file in the root directory of the project.

-- `PREDIKTOR_MODEL_PATH`: Path to the model, either local or on HuggingFace.
+- `PREDITOR_MODEL_PATH`: Path to the model, either local or on HuggingFace.
-- `PREDIKTOR_MAX_LENGTH`: The number of new tokens to generate.
+- `PREDITOR_MAX_LENGTH`: The number of new tokens to generate.

-Other options can be found in the [configuration provider](src/prediktor/config.py).
+Other options can be found in the [configuration provider](src/preditor/config.py).

 ## Requests